egovernments/municipal-services/bpa-services/README.md

 - filestore ( To store the documents uploaded by the user )

-- egov-idgen ( To generate the application No, Permit No )
+- idgen ( To generate the application No, Permit No )

 - indexer ( To index the bpa data )